chocolateboy/shell-escape-tag/README.md

 parameter to [`shell`](#shell-default), [`shell.escape`](#escape),
 or [`shell.preserve`](#preserve).

-This method provides an alternate interface to the [`shell`](#shell-default) tagged-template function i.e.
+This function provides an alternate interface to the [`shell`](#shell-default) tagged-template function i.e.

 ```javascript